odoo/documentation/content/applications/websites/ecommerce/shopper_experience/payment_providers.rst

 =========================================
-Manage orders paid with Payment Acquirers
+Manage orders paid with Payment Providers
 =========================================

-The moment a payment is officially authorized by a Payment Acquirer, Odoo *automatically* confirms the order, which triggers the delivery.
+The moment a payment is officially authorized by a Payment Provider, Odoo *automatically* confirms the order, which triggers the delivery.
 And, if you invoice based on ordered quantities, you are requested to invoice the order, as well.

-Let’s take a closer look at how to manage orders paid with Payment Acquirers.
+Let’s take a closer look at how to manage orders paid with Payment Providers.

 Checking the status of a payment
 ================================